What is Patent Box?

 - In order to apply the company must elect in writing to enter Patent Box

 - The company must own an exclusive licence in the patents

 - They must undertake qualifying development on the patents which means they must have either created or significantly contributed to the development of the intellectual property (IP), or developed the item incorporating the IP

 - The patent must be granted by the UK Intellectual Property Office or European Patent Office (additional list of certain country patent offices also qualify)

 Why is only some of a company's Corporation Tax reduced to 10%?

-The Patent Box only applies to a proportion of profits made from the company’s IP.
-The actual calculations of how much Corporation Tax a company can save is incredibly complex, dependent upon when the company first elects into Patent Box and which method of calculation is available as a result of that.
+The Patent Box only applies to a proportion of profits made from the company's IP.
+The actual calculation of how much Corporation Tax a company can save is complex, dependent upon when the company first elects into Patent Box and which method of calculation is available as a result of that.

 How do I claim Corporation Tax relief from Patent Box?

 You can do this in the computations accompanying your annual Company Tax Return or separately in writing to HMRC.